MicrosoftDocs/Dynamics-365-Operations.is-is/articles/dev-itpro/sysadmin/tasks/assign-users-security-roles.md

 ---
 title: "Skipa notendum í öryggishlutverk"
-description: "Til að fá aðgang að Microsoft Dynamics 365 for Finance and Operations, Enterprise Edition verður að hafa úthlutað notendum öryggishlutverk."
+description: "Til að fá aðgang að Microsoft Dynamics 365 for Finance and Operations þurfa notendur að fá úthlutað öryggishlutverki."
 author: maertenm
 manager: AnnBe
 ms.date: 06/07/2016